SCRT-HQ/VaporShell/docs/glossary/New-VSDMSReplicationInstance.md

 ```

 ### -KmsKeyId
-The AWS KMS key identifier that is used to encrypt the content on the replication instance.
+An AWS KMS key identifier that is used to encrypt the data on the replication instance.
 If you don't specify a value for the KmsKeyId parameter, then AWS DMS uses your default encryption key.
 AWS KMS creates the default encryption key for your AWS account.
 Your AWS account has a different default encryption key for each AWS Region.